 A work ethics grade will be assigned in all courses.
-The instructor will monitor these skills, and will document those situations in which students exceed or fail to meet these factors.
+Therefore, students are encouraged to apply appropriate work ethics in class using the determining factors.
+The Instructor will monitor these skills and will document those situations in which students exceed or fail to meet these factors.